 We hope you can join us to expand your network, activate your ideas, and become an architect of change for the home performance industry.

 We’ve set the dates and location for the next Habitat X Summer National Conference: June 27-29, 2018 at Big Sky Montana.
 Register now to get the deepest discounts, and to claim one of the 75 seats available for this event.

-If you’re not ready to register, sign in below and we’ll lock in the best discounts and hold your seat until December 31, 2017.
+If you’re not ready to register, drop your name in the form below and we’ll lock in the best discounts and hold your seat until December 31, 2017.

 No one is just a participant at Habitat X. The formal sessions, open dialogues, and potent one-on-one collaboration fill the needs of forward-looking and active professionals who are ready to get down to business in creative and pragmatic ways.
 As a bonus, just about everyone in attendance reports having a great time with old friends and new colleagues.

 If you’d like to be involved, we recommend that you submit a proposal to present content at one of our events.
 You don’t have be an expert presenter, but you do need to have relevant experience and a vision that you’re willing and able to share.